Cecep-Gor-Bacep/AsepProjek/README.md

 # Asep Berhasil beruji coba

-This is succeful attemp for creating applications using Next.js 14 (app directory) and HeroUI (v2).
+This is successful attempt to create an application using Next.js 14 (app directory) and HeroUI (v2).

 [Try it on CodeSandbox](https://githubbox.com/heroui-inc/heroui/next-app-template)